ashish111333/Portfolio/readme.md

 ```
 cd Mysite && hugo server
 ```
-- after the changes build the site
+- after the changes build the site run the below command in the same directory
 ```
 hugo
 ```